Murray S. Liebman, Esq.

-Vice President, Natural Resources & Business Continuity
+Vice President of Natural Resources

 Kim Kendall manages L&A's pro-bono environmental activities.
 This work has ranged from the deployment of energy efficient windows and day lighting at schools to the deployment of photovoltaic systems at off-grid locations supporting marine mammal observation and education.